 A po-boy is a sandwich (just please don’t call it that) that comes in as many versions as there are ingredients to stuff inside a loaf of French bread.
 Some of the classics are fried seafood, like oysters or shrimp, but the ingredients vary all the way up to French fries.
 Ask for your po-boy “dressed,” so it will come with lettuce, tomato, pickles, and mayonnaise.

-Johnny’s Po-Boy Restaurant (511 St. Louis St.) has been dishing them out since 1950, and Killer Poboys (219 Dauphine St.) plays around with the non-traditional ingredients.
-Or venture to the very edge of the Quarter to the Rampart Food Store (1700 N. Rampart St.), where the fried shrimp po-boy is the stuff of culinary legend.
+Johnny’s Po-Boys (511 St. Louis St.) has been dishing them out since 1950, and Killer Poboys (219 Dauphine St.) plays around with the non-traditional ingredients.

 In the past, Monday was traditionally laundry day in New Orleans, and also the day for having red beans and rice.
 Our laundry schedules aren’t that rigid anymore, but you can still find a delicious plate of beans and rice around town, usually accompanied by a hunk of smoked sausage.

 While many restaurants still feature it as a Monday special, you can still find beans and rice on many menus on any day of the week.
 A particularly delicious version is served daily at Original Pierre Maspero’s (440 Chartres St.), located in a historic 1788 building: slow-cooked red beans served with white rice and topped with Andouille and alligator sausage.
 (You can also get it as part of the sampler.)